silnrsi/FDBP/en-US/Design_Metrics.md

 title: Design Metrics
 ---

-The curve shapes, letter widths, diacritic positions, and contextual adjustments in a font are defined in relation to a grid of either 1000 x 1000 units (Postscript and CFF-based OpenType fonts) or 2048 x 2048 units (TrueType and TrueType-based OpenType).
-Other units-per-em (UPM) values are allowed, but there is very little real justification for doing so, despite what some experts argue.
+The curve shapes, letter widths, diacritic positions, and contextual adjustments in a font are defined in relation to a grid of either 1000 x 1000 units (Postscript and CFF-based OpenType fonts) or 2048 x 2048 units (TrueType and TrueType-based OpenType). **Other units-per-em (UPM) values are allowed, but such situations are rare and should be  avoided unless there is a very specific reason to do so (see [Special UPM values](#special-upm-values))**.
 Although CFF-based fonts are supported by most systems, TrueType-based fonts have much better support, especially on older systems. **We recommend that you develop TrueType-based OpenType fonts, and set your UPM value to 2048.** The rest of this discussion on metrics assumes a 2048 UPM grid.

 The 'em' is a unit that has roots in traditional type founding, but is now well removed from that heritage.
 The idea was that the letters of a font would normally be sized so that every letter of the design could fit within that 'em-square'.
 That is no longer the case, and the em/UPM is now used to mathematically determine the physical size of a letter when rendered at a particular point size.
 Adam Twardoch wrote (in a [recovered Typophile post][Twardoch]):